Gaussian Apertures in Resonator Models: Not Only for Exotic Lasers

 Some programs for the resonator design of lasers – for example, our product RP Resonator – allow one to include so-called Gaussian apertures.
-What that means is an element where the power transmission exhibits a Gaussian radial dependence, i.e., high transmission on the beam axis and reduced transmission for increasing distances from that axis.
+What that means is an element where the power transmission exhibits a Gaussian radial dependence, i.e., high transmittance on the beam axis and reduced transmission for increasing distances from that axis.

 Obviously, one requires that feature for modeling some lasers where the output coupler has such a radial dependence; one can indeed buy such Gaussian mirrors, more generally graded reflectivity mirrors.
 Their probably most important application is to realize lasers with unstable resonators, which can give improved beam quality despite the quite large mode sizes.